Taking notes in university is an important skill that can help you do better in your classes.

 Visual aids such as diagrams, charts, and timelines can make complex information more digestible.

-Translating text into visuals can also help you better remember the information.
+Translating text into visuals can help you better remember the information—people can retain up to 65% with visuals compared to 10% without.

 Use software or simple drawing tools to create visual representations of the content you've just learned.